DEBORAH CARTER

 “I assumed that the broker included that and that was why I called her to make sure those discounts were part of what she submitted to the FAIR Plan, and they were included,” Deborah said.

-She had read that the FAIR Plan is getting 900 applications a day because of all the cancellations by other home insurance companies in California.
+She had read that the FAIR Plan is getting 900 applications a day because of all the non-renewals by other home insurance companies in California.
 Deborah did finally receive a quote for her Fair plan policy of $7,400 and $1,300 for her Difference in Conditions wraparound policy.
 That included available discounts for the maintenance of her property.
 “So, I guess I should be happy it’s under 10k.”

 The situation is unsustainable, Deborah said.
 “That is how home insurance is going now, they are going to deny and say no to everybody until somebody files a class action lawsuit.
 Farmers, Allstate, they are pulling out of California, but those are all the big companies that are financing the FAIR Plan.
 How is that right?
-They are stealing us blind, they are cancelling the smaller policies and forcing us to get these larger policies that they are getting a piece of, right, if they are the ones financing it?”
+They are stealing us blind, they are not renewing the smaller policies and forcing us to get these larger policies that they are getting a piece of, right, if they are the ones financing it?”

 Lots of houses in Deborah’s area have recently gone on the market and she thinks it is because of the unaffordability of home insurance.
 “People are on fixed incomes, and this is crazy.
 Everybody is bitching and moaning, everybody in the county because half the people are here in the mountains.”
 Deborah is one of the few who can afford the premium if it comes down to it because she owns rental properties.
 “I am lucky enough to afford it, but I will have to raise everyone’s rent to cover it.”